SoftUni-Internal/interactive-content/EN/07-JSON-Processing/00-Lesson-Introduction.md

 ## In this lesson you will learn:

 **1. JSON**
-  - Definition
+  - Definition - a data interchange format that us human-readable and simple to work with
   - Transferring data as JSON

 **2. GSON**
-  - Definition
+  - Definition - A parser for JSON
   - Installation
-  - Usage with Java code
+  - Using GSON with Java
-  - Transforming Java objects to JSONs and vice versa
+  - Transforming Java objects to JSON  (marshalling) and from JSON to Java objects (unmarshalling)

 [/slide]